DeveloperRaju23/Dokploy-ERPNext/README.md

 2. run bench --site frontend install-app erpnext
 3. Open the url in incognito mode and continue with setup.

-For more commands follow commands.txt
+For more frappe apps follow commands.txt commands